openSUSE/openSUSE-git/notes-about-git.md

 Does not requires changes in the spec files and do not provide any significant change in the workflow.
-This makes it ideal as a first step to introduce git in OBS.
+This makes it ideal as a first step to introduce git in OBS (as OBS would be still used to define projects, products, drive the review process and do the maintenance)

 Full git layout